-Many popular perfumes, colognes, and body sprays contain trace amounts of essential oils.
-They also typically contain a dozen or more potentially hazardous synthetic chemicals.
-To protect trade secrets, cosmetics brands may keep not disclose the fragrance ingredients.
+Many popular perfumes, colognes, and body spray typically contain a dozen or more potentially hazardous synthetic chemicals.
+To protect trade secrets, cosmetics brands do not disclose fragrance ingredients.
 Therefore, consumers can’t rely on labels to know exactly what hazards are in products.

 For example, a perfume may be something blended from many of the fragrance industry’s 3,000 stock chemical ingredients.
-The blend of which is almost always kept hidden from the consumer in particular products.
+The blend is almost always kept hidden from the consumer in most products.